rossdrew/emuRox/CONTRIBUTING.md

 ### Code in the codebase has high test and mutation coverage.

 This is a TDD driven project.
 That means for each step of functionality, I write a test to describe it then write the minimal amount of code required to pass that test and increment in that way.
-So I expect any code written to at least be fully covered by tests.
+So I expect any code written -while not explicitly TDD- to at least be fully covered by tests.
 These tests should also be backed up by mutation coverage to ensure their strength.

+This means...

 ### It is as well designed as possible for testability and adaptability

 I'm not the worlds greatest software designer but this is a learning process as much as anything else so improvements & comments on design are most welcome.

+At the very least, where possible, everything should be designed to be unit testable.
+This means things like dependencys are injected so that they can be mocked and static utility methods are avoided.

 ### It is well written and documented code